shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 ~~~~~~~~~~

 The ARM UART is usually employed during development and monitoring because
-the kernel and daemons messages are thrown to this console.
+the kernel and daemons messages are sent to this console.

 Login via SSH